Natalia Rak: History

 In 2013 she went to the US and participated in "Art Battles" in New York City.
 At 5 Bryant Street she helped convert an unused space into an exhibition of sorts of street art.
 There she collaborated with Don Rimx's ideas to create a mural.

-Since 2014, the artist has painted murals in various cities worldwide, including Dunedin (New Zealand), Ragusa (Italy), Providence, Rhode Island (USA), Berlin (Germany), Napa, California (USA), and Port Adelaide (Australia).
+Since 2014, the artist has painted murals in various cities worldwide, including Dunedin, New Zealand, Ragusa, Italy, Providence, Rhode Island (US), Berlin (Germany), Napa, California (US), and Port Adelaide (Australia).